konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 # EXTRA: The Generic ｢～は～が...｣ Structure

 From all of the double-subject structures I described above and the examples discussed in [Basic Topic Sentences](wa-ga-basics#topic-sentences), we can make a generalization to make thinking about them easier.
-All double-subject sentences that take the form ｢～は～が...｣ will have the basic structure:
+All double-subject sentences that take the form ｢～は～が...｣ will have the generic structure:

 > `Topic(Subject)` + `は` + `Comment(Subject + が + Predicate)`

-I explained four different double-subject structures, but all of them primarily lead to the same generic ｢～は～が...｣ structure above, even though the information contained in each of these distinct structures is derived differently from their case structures.
+I explained four different double-subject structures, but all of them primarily lead to the same generic ｢～は～が...｣ structure above, even though the information contained in them is derived differently from their case structures.

 There is also a set of ｢～は～が...｣ sentences that come from the [Basic Topic Sentence](wa-ga-basics#topic-sentences) structures, where the element marked by は is not necessarily a subject, but may be some other case-marked noun or adverb.